✓ Personalised nutrition and exercise plan

 Plus, unlike a lot of workout routines, swimming works every part of your body, from your upper body to your lower body and core all at the same time.

-A study from 2015 found that women who swam for 1 hour, 3 times a week showed significant improvements in belly fat, flexibility, strength and even decreased cholesterol levels [3].
+A study from 2015 found that women who swam for 1 hour, 3 times a week showed significant improvements in belly fat, flexibility and strength [3].

 How does swimming help you lose weight?